acidb/mobiscroll-docs/docs/vue/_auto-generated/datepicker/events.md

    - active: string - The activated part of the range: either &#039;start&#039; or &#039;end&#039;.

  - inst - The instance object of the datepicker.

+### @cancel {#event-onCancel}

+(args: any, inst: any) => void

+Allows you to define your own event when cancel is pressed.

+Parameters:
+ - args - The args object has the following properties:
+   - valueText: String - The selected value as text.

+ - inst - The instance object of the picker

 ### @cell-click {#event-onCellClick}